mth229/mth229.github.io/functions.md

 numbers, ... .
 Each definition may be different, but to the end user only the operator `+` need be used.
 The rest happens behind the scenes.
-As an example, to see how many different definitions ("methods") are defined in the base `julia` language for the `log` operator, we can execute:
+As an example, to see how many different definitions ("methods") are defined in the base `Julia` language for the `log` operator, we can execute:

 ```